 Managed Print Services - FAQs

 The FAQs below cover many areas of the Managed Print Services here on WKU's campus.
 Use the tabs at the top to navigate between different subjects and then click on each question for the answer.
-If you need additional information, please contact the IT Helpdesk.
+If you need additional information, please contact the ITS Service Desk.

 Managed Print Services (MPS) is a program offering a comprehensive solution for managing print costs, equipment, orders, service, and sustainability initiatives at WKU.
 MPS formalizes best practices to ensure that the following efficiency goals are met: